 Lomas Rishi is one of the oldest rock-cut chambers in India.
 It consists of rectangular, partly polished mandapa – with an unfinished barrel vault, through the doorway connected to a circular, domed, unpolished chamber.
-Cave has an interesting, arch-shaped entrance portal, imitating a wooden structure of time – it seems as if the barrel vault continues as arch-shaped portal outside.
+Cave has an interesting, arch-shaped entrance portal, imitating a wooden structure of time – it seems as if the barrel vault continues as an arch-shaped portal outside.
 The doorway is adorned with a procession of elephants going upwards to the stupa symbol adorning the keystone of the arch.
-The cave contains inscription from later times – the 7th – 8th century AD referring to kings Sarddulavarman and his son Anantarvarman, Maukhari dynasty.
+The cave contains an inscription from later times – the 7th – 8th century AD referring to kings Sarddulavarman and his son Anantarvarman, Maukhari dynasty.
 Inscription mentions, that Anantarvarman placed an image of Lord Krishna in the cave.
 Above this cave, in 1914 there was discovered an inscription which names the hill – Gorathagiri – name mentioned in Mahabharatha.

 Unfortunately lately cracks have developed in the cave and water during the rain is seeping in.

 Sudama (Sumdava, Saad Dharma, Nigoha-Kubha) – another oldest cave in complex, located opposite the Karan Chaupar and close to Lomas Rishi.
 The entrance of this cave is simple, functional.
 Consists of two rooms.
 The first – mandapa – is 10×6 m large, barrel vault up to 3,5 m high.
-Through a doorway, it is connected to a circular, domed chamber with diameter – 6 m.
-At the eastern end of mandapa, there is shallow, roughly shaped recess – most likely unfinished extension.
+Through a doorway, it is connected to a circular, domed chamber with a diameter of 6 m.
+At the eastern end of mandapa, there is a shallow, roughly shaped recess – most likely an unfinished extension.
 According to an inscription in ancient Brahmi writing, the cave is dedicated by Ashoka in the 12th year of his reign (261 BC), the cave is named "Nigoha-Kubha" – “banyan tree cave”.
 The inscription reads “This Banyan-tree cave was granted to Ajivikas by the King’s Grace when he had been consecrated twelve years.”
 (4)

 This cave has the most amazing polishment, and it feels as if the cave has been layered with a sheet of glass.

-Most likely this cave in earlier times had more complex entrance portal – excavations have unearthed pieces of pillars.
+Most likely this cave in earlier times had a more complex entrance portal – excavations have unearthed pieces of pillars.